Nischal1621/Youtube-Transcript-Summarizer/README.md

 Frontend: HTML, CSS, JavaScript

-Backend: API for extracting transcripts (to be integrated separately)
+Backend: API for extracting transcripts (to be integrated separately),MongoDB

 **Prerequisites**